-According to Tourism Malaysia, the overall tourist arrivals in Penang saw a decrease from 6.39 million in 2019 to 2.86 million in 2020, whereas the overall occupancy rate saw a major decline from 56.5% in 2019 to 23.7% in 2020.
+According to Tourism Malaysia, the overall tourist arrivals in Penang saw a decrease from 2.86 million in 2020 to 1.31 million in 2021, whereas the overall occupancy rate saw a minor decline from 23.7% in 2020 to 22.5% in 2021.

-As at Q4 2020, the total supply of 3- to 5-star hotel rooms in Penang registered 13,324 rooms.
-A significant portion of the hotel room supply is from 4-star hotel category, which contributes a total of 6,392 rooms, followed by the 5-star category at 3,717 rooms and the 3-star category at 3,215 rooms.
+As at 2021, the total supply of 3- to 5-star hotel rooms in Penang registered 13,324 rooms.
+A significant portion of the hotel room supply is from the 4-star hotel category, which contributes to a total of 6,392 rooms, followed by the 5-star category at 3,717 rooms and the 3-star category at 3,215 rooms.

-Hotel rooms located at city/town area has the highest numbers among all locations.
+Hotel rooms located at city/town area represented the highest number of rooms.
 This is due to the historical charm of Penang with its tourist attractions found all around Georgetown city centre.
+There were 318 new hotels opened in 2021 as compared to 2020.
+These hotels are located within the city/town area.

-A number of hotels in Penang ceased operations or announced temporary closures due to the impact of COVID-19 pandemic, such as Hotel Equatorial Penang, Rainbow Paradise Beach Resort, Jazz Hotel, Hotel Penaga, Jerejak Island Resort, Mercure Penang Beach and etc.
+A number of hotels in Penang ceased operations or announced temporary closures due to the impact of COVID-19 pandemic, namely Hotel Equatorial Penang, Rainbow Paradise Beach Resort, Jazz Hotel, Hotel Penaga, Jerejak Island Resort, Mercure Penang Beach and etc.